 Get connected to a universe of software and service businesses

-- Strong underlying performance from the portfolio with LTM revenue and EBITDA growth of 17% and 19% and margins of 33% for the overall portfolio; in line with prior year figures
+• Strong underlying performance from the portfolio with LTM revenue and EBITDA growth of 16% and 19% and margins of 34% for the overall portfolio; in line with prior period figures

-- Investments of £357 million made over the year and realisation proceeds of £215 million generated
+• Investments of £42 million made and realisation proceeds of £91 million generated over the first quarter of 2026

-- In November, HgT announced the exit of Intelerad (due to complete in March 2026).
-The transaction price reflected an uplift of 62% to its last reported carrying value
+• In March, HgT announced the exit of Geomatikk, (due to complete in Q2 2026) at a small uplift to its December 2025 carrying value

-- At year-end, HgT had available liquid resources of £368 million (including a £375 million credit facility, of which £36 million was drawn as at 31 December 2025)
+• Pro-forma available liquid resources of £297 million (12% of NAV), which includes a £375 million credit facility, of which £259 million is undrawn

-Based on HgT’s share price at 31 December 2025 and allowing for all historic dividends being reinvested, an investment of £1,000 made 20 years ago would now be worth £13,881, a total return of 1,288%.
-An equivalent investment in the FTSE All-Share Index would be worth £3,839.
+Based on HgT’s share price at 31 March 2026 and assuming all historic dividends have been reinvested, an investment of £1,000 twenty years ago would now be worth £9,254, a total return of 825%.
+An equivalent investment in the FTSE All-Share Index would be worth £3,599.

 20 year historical performance